czhang54/Optimization/README.md

 # Optimization

 This repository contains C++ codes for simulating global optimization algorithms.
-It is designed to be flexible for the user to add:
+It is designed to be expandable so that one can add more:
   + Objective functions (src/Obj_fn.cpp)
   + Initialization methods for the optimizers (src/Prior.cpp)
-  + Specific optimization algorithms (src/Algorithm.cpp)
+  + Specific optimization algorithms (src/Algorithms/)

 I am continuously working to make this project serve as a library for more general purposes.
 I will also add some more algorithms and objective functions.